lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-06-swift-parsers-libraries.markdown

 		return SequenceOf(generator)
 	}

-Moving enumeration to these interfaces totally removes the need for consumers of this function to know how the list of Child nodes is navigated.
+By moving enumeration to a ```Sequence``` type, consumers of the DOM don't need to be concerned with how the list of Child Node is navigated.

 ## Attempt 1: Build a Swift Data Structure

-In our first attempt, we will convert the tree in ```libxml``` into a Data Structure in Swift.
-The Tree of Nodes can implement the previously defined ```XMLParsableType```.
+The first thing that springs to mind is that we allready have a Data Structure in ```libxml``` and we can extract it out to a pure Swift data structure[^class-vs-struct].
+This tree of Swift structures can trivially implement the previously defined ```XMLParsableType```.

 	public final class XMLNode: XMLParsableType {
 	  public let name: String